-3 An alternative test would be migration among the states of the United States with similar levels of income.
+4 An alternative test would be migration among the states of the United States with similar levels of income.
 The US Census provides information on state of birth, state of residence 5 years ago, and current state of residence, but this offers too little detail on the timing of inter-state migration.

-4 The language variable is included in part because of French Canadians.
-It is not possible to distinguish immigrants from Quebec from other Canadian immigrants in the US Census.
+5 The language variable is included in part because of French Canadians.
+It is not possible to distinguish immigrants from Quebec from other Canadian immigrants in the US Census, other than through their speaking French at home.

-Table 1, progressively more information has been presented on the year of immigration over time, with single years being used in 2000.5 Where categories are used (1980, 1990), these tend to be evenly spaced.
-The literature (e.g., Chiswick, 1978) is followed, and a continuous variable is formed by using the mid points of the categories for analysis of the 1980 and 1990 data sets.
+The crucial variable for this analysis is the year of immigration.
+The detail on this in the public use samples for the censuses in the US has changed over time.
+As shown in Table 1, progressively more information has been presented on the year of immigration over time, with single years being used in 2000.6 The literature (e.g., Chiswick, 1978) is followed, and a continuous variable is formed by using the mid points of the period of immigration categories for analyses of the 1980 and 1990 data sets.